Family Support & Leadership Area of Emphasis

 - Support for Community Living.
 National trends show that individuals with disabilities increasingly are living with their families far into adulthood, often lacking access to resources to live outside the family home.
 In a recent report by Charlie Lakin the number of adults with intellectual disabilities living in their family home has grown steadily from 35% in 1998 to 44% in 2006 (Trends & Milestones, edited by K. Charlie Lakin and David Braddock, 2009).
 This trend only increases the need for a well designed family support system.

 - Family- and Participant-Directed Supports.
 As individuals with disabilities reach adulthood it becomes important to distinguish between support for family caregivers and support for the individual with a disability and to recognize the need for both.
 Family support and self-determination are related but not identical strategies for family and personal autonomy and state policies and programs and professional practice should treat them as complementary activities and policies.

 - Self-Determination.
 The self-determination movement has brought focus to the importance of individual’s with disabilities decision making about the use of resources.
 As self-directed services gains popularity it becomes increasingly important to understand the family context within which many people with disabilities are supported and to seek ways to nurture the supportive role of families.

 - The Waisman Resource Center provides information and assistance to callers and visitors to the Waisman Center on a wide range of topics including health benefits, partnerships with schools and doctors, community supports and services and recreation.

 - Family Support 360 has materials in Spanish and English developed by the Wisconsin Family Support 360 project.

-- MCH LEND (Leadership Education in Neurodevelopmental and Related Disabilities) is a graduate-level leadership training program that is focused on children with neurodevelopmental and related disabilities.
+- WI LEND (Leadership Education in Neurodevelopmental and Related Disabilities) is a graduate-level leadership training program that is focused on children with neurodevelopmental and related disabilities.